apptainer/singularity-userdocs/bind_paths_and_mounts.rst

     # Add the squashfs data image from above to the SIF
     $ singularity sif add --datatype 4 --partarch 2 --partfs 1 --parttype 3 inputs.sif inputs.squashfs

-    # Run Singularity, binding data from the SIF file
+    # Run {Singularity}, binding data from the SIF file
     $ singularity run -B inputs.sif:/input-data:image-src=/ mycontainer.sif
     Singularity> ls /input-data
     1  2  3  4  5  6  7  8  9

-If your bind source is a SIF then Singularity will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional bind option ``:id=n``, where n is the descriptor ID.
+If your bind source is a SIF then {Singularity} will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional bind option ``:id=n``, where n is the descriptor ID.